 If a student can provide valid proofs of absence, the above rules do not apply.
-Within a reasonable time (1 week), the student is expected to hand in the late homework to the instructor, or, hand in the late lab to the TA (and/or arrange for a makeup lab with the TA), or, arrange with the instructor on a make-up quiz/exam.
-It is the student's responsibility to contact the TA or the instructor to make arrangement in a timely manner and in advance if at all possible, failing to do so will result in the forfeiture of the relevant points.
+Within a reasonable time (1 week), the student is expected to hand in the late homework to the instructor or the TA (and/or arrange for a makeup session), or arrange with the instructor on a make-up quiz/exam.
+It is the student's responsibility to contact the instructor/TA to make arrangement in a timely manner and in advance, failing to do so will result in the forfeiture of the relevant points.